Chapter

 One of the best practices for structuring headings is to do extensive research for the top ranking content references.

-Let’s check, for example, the “startup branding” keyword.
+Let’s check, for example, the “Webflow blog” keyword.

 Here are the top URLs rankings for that keyword: